eModbus/Smartdose/Extras/README.md

 A device set to DEFAULT ON will switch the power on upon a reboot or power loss.

 #### RESET
-Gosund devices are accumulating the consumed power in a register.
+Power meter devices are accumulating the consumed power in a register.
 To start from scratch, with the RESET command you can have this register set to zero again.

-#### FACTOR, FACTOR V|A|W [value]
+#### ADJUST, ADJUST V|A|W [measured_value]
-The FACTOR command is used to read or set the internal measurement correction factors the Gosund devices are maintaining.
+The ADJUST command is used to read or set the internal measurement correction factors the power meter devices are maintaining.
-Used without any additional parameter, FACTOR will print out the current correction factor values:
+Used without any additional parameter, ADJUST will print out the current correction factor values:
 ```
-micha@LinuxBox:~/Smartdose$ ./Smartdose Gosund02 FACTOR
+micha@LinuxBox:~/Smartdose$ ./Smartdose Gosund02 ADJUST
 Using 192.168.178.51:502:1
 Correction factors:
 V:    1.02000